Generative multitask learning mitigates target-causing confounding: Introduction

+This factorization corresponds to assuming the targets are conditionally independent given the input.
+This is a convenient assumption to make, since it prevents $\Y{\times}\Y'$ from growing exponentially with the number of tasks.
+Since only the main target $\b{y}$ is used during evaluation, the inference objective is

-DMTL does not make causal assumptions explicitly, but its assumption that the targets are conditionally independent given the input is consistent with the causal graph in Fig.~\ref{fig:dmtl}.
-We argue that DMTL is flawed under two realistic causal assumptions.
+DMTL does not make causal assumptions explicitly, but its conditional independence assumption is consistent with the causal graph in Fig.~\ref{fig:dmtl}.
+We argue that DMTL is flawed under an alternative set of assumptions.

 First, we assume the targets cause the input, which implies we are predicting the cause from the effect.
-This is called anticausal learning, and is considered to encompass many common problems such as image classification~\citep{Scholkopf2012CausalAnticausal}.
-Taking object recognition as an example, the object category can be considered to cause the pixel representation of that object.
+This is called anticausal learning, and is considered to describe many common problems such as image classification~\citep{Scholkopf2012CausalAnticausal}.
+For example, in object recognition, the object category causes the pixel representation of that object.
+Second, we assume there exists a variable $\b{u}$ that causes the targets, but not the input.
+We call $\b{u}$ a \emph{target-causing confounder}.

-Second, we assume there exists a variable $U$ that causes the targets, but not the input.
-We call $U$ a \textit{target-causing confounder}.
-Our assumed causal graph is shown in Fig.~\ref{fig:gmtl}.
-If unobserved, $U$ is problematic for DMTL because it induces spurious dependencies between the input and targets.
-The precise problem is that DMTL solely relies on $p(y \mid x)$ in order to predict $Y$, where $p(y \mid x)$ is influenced by the spurious dependency between $X$ and $Y$.
-Since the spurious dependency passes through $U$, it makes DMTL sensitive to shifts in $p(u)$.
-This also makes DMTL vulnerable to shifts in $p(y, y')$, since $U$ causes the targets.
-A shift in $p(y, y')$ is called prior probability shift~\citep{Storkey2009DatasetShift}, and our contribution is to improve robustness to it.

-Target-causing confounding can be addressed by conditioning on both targets, since this $d$-separates $X$ and $U$, thus eliminating the spurious dependencies between the input and targets.
-We propose a way to achieve this by changing only the prediction method of DMTL, while keeping training the same.
-Keeping training the same allows us to build upon the strong foundations laid out by existing work, and is particularly beneficial since training is notoriously difficult in MTL~\citep{Standley2020WhichTasksMTL}.